Sandruski/htn-planner/README.md

 The following are the profiling results obtained during a session for the `HTNDemo` project in Release configuration with both `HTN_VALIDATE_DOMAIN`, which enables validating the domain during a decomposition, and `HTN_DEBUG_DECOMPOSITION`, which enables storing the decomposition results during a decomposition, macros defined.
 Both the function responsible for decomposing a domain, named `InterpretDomain`, and displaying it on the debug window, named `PrintDecomposition`, are mesured, because they are expected to be the ones that are called more frequently.
 Additional code has also been instrumented.

 ![main_decomposition_profiling_results](https://github.com/Sandruski/htn-planner/blob/main/docs/images/main_decomposition_profiling_results.png)
-<small>*Main decomposition profiling results.
-On average, a decomposing the main planning unit takes 0.4ms and displaying the results takes 0.15ms*</small>
+*Main decomposition profiling results.
+On average, a decomposing the main planning unit takes 0.4ms and displaying the results takes 0.15ms*

 ![secondary_decomposition_profiling_results](https://github.com/Sandruski/htn-planner/blob/main/docs/images/secondary_decomposition_profiling_results.png)
-<small>*Secondary decomposition profiling results.
-On average, a decomposing the secondary planning unit takes 0.03ms and displaying the results takes 0.02ms*</small>
+*Secondary decomposition profiling results.
+On average, a decomposing the secondary planning unit takes 0.03ms and displaying the results takes 0.02ms*

 Furthermore, a profiling session is started each time the `HTNTest` project is run, and the resulting capture is saved in the `Captures` directory.